Makendy-Midouin-STAC-Software-Engineer/Fall2025-Tuesday-Team-2/README.md

 5. **Access the application**
    - Open http://localhost:8000/studybuddy/
-   - Register a new account
+   - Register a new account (email is optional)
-   - Verification emails will appear in the terminal
+   - Start using immediately - no verification needed!

 ## 📧 Production Deployment